nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Flutter.md

 ###  Get_It (Service Locator / Dependency Injection)
 - Get_It is a popular service locator for Flutter that simplifies dependency injection, promoting loose coupling and cleaner code.
- - Which design pattern is commonly used in clean architecture to separate the layers?
-	- Dependency Injection

 **Benefits of Get_It:**